Blood Flow to Your Feet

-- Nerve damage.
-Peripheral neuropathy.
+- Nerve damage or peripheral neuropathy.
 Nerves that don’t get the nutrients they need can become damaged and lose their ability to send and receive signals to the brain.

 - Foot ulcers.
 The combination of neuropathy and poor circulation greatly increases the risk of developing non-healing or slow-healing foot wounds.
 Those that get infected may pose serious health risks, or even need to be amputated.
 This is especially problematic for diabetics.

-- Your muscles use blood and oxygen.
+- Falls.
+Your muscles use blood and oxygen.
 As we get older and less active the circulation worsens and this may lead to weak muscles.
 Weakness leads to falls.

 Testing Your Circulatory Health Is Simple, Painless, and Covered by Insurance